Batsuit: DC animated universe

 The Batsuit in Batman: The Animated Series (1992–1995) features a chest emblem and utility belt similar to the "New Look" version, and the emblem's design itself typically resembles the yellow-ellipsed bat symbol that was used in comics from the early 1970s through the late 1990s (as well as most Batman merchandise to this day and in the 1989 theatrical movie poster), but the cape and cowl noticeably feature Bob Kane and Bill Finger's original color scheme of black with blue highlights.
 Occasionally, the cape and cowl appear to be woven in one piece, and when he is not fighting the cape is usually seen covering Batman's entire body below his head (similar to how he is occasionally drawn in the comics).
 His utility belt uses capsules or cylinders that are both yellow (similar to his utility belt drawn in the comics).
 The costume lacks any armor qualities and is merely a gray bodysuit with no apparent special features that often becomes torn in serious fights.
 It is occasionally seen packed in Bruce Wayne's luggage or in his vehicles, and it is made clear that he has numerous spares.
 It is also shown that he hides lock picks and blades within his gloves in preparation of when his wrists being bound by handcuffs or ropes.
+Prior to Batman's first encounter with Mister Freeze, this costume was not insulated against frigid temperatures, causing him to suffer hypothermia after his exposure to intense cold.
 The exact appearance of the suit was not always consistent in the series, such as the chest emblem's design or the length of the cape.
 This design was re-used in the feature films Batman: Mask of the Phantasm (1993) and Batman & Mr. Freeze: SubZero (1998).